-New Student Orientation (NSO) is a program through which newly admitted UD students familiarize with the University of Delaware campus and community, and learn what is expected of them as Blue Hens.
-Learn more about NSO under Student Life, Campus Activities, and Dining .
+New Student Orientation (NSO) is a program through which newly admitted UD students familiarize themselves with the University of Delaware campus and community and learn what is expected of them as Blue Hens.
+Learn more about NSO under Student Life, Equity, Diversity & Inclusion, Campus Activities, and Dining .

 Earn An Associate Degree En Route To The BA Or BS

-Delaware residents may choose or be placed in the University of Delaware Associate in Arts Program (AAP), a two-year curriculum that promotes successful completion of the Associate in Arts degree.
-An Associate’s degree can also be a valuable intermediate goal, guaranteeing eligibility to transition into a UD bachelor’s degree program in the junior year.
+Delaware residents who greaduate from a Delaware high school may choose or be placed in the University of Delaware Associate in Arts Program (AAP), a two-year curriculum that promotes successful completion of the Associate in Arts degree.
+An associate degree can also be a valuable intermediate goal, guaranteeing eligibility to transition into a UD bachelor’s degree program in the junior year.
 A minimum of 60 credits is required for the Associate in Arts degree.

-The Associate in Arts Program is designed for students we believe would benefit from additional support, including small classes, individualized attention, and a structured curriculum, before relocating to the Newark campus.
-Students begin their University of Delaware career at one of the Associate in Arts campuses in Dover, Georgetown, or Wilmington and transition to the Newark campus upon completion of the A.A. degree.
+At the Associate in Arts Program, students receive additional support and the benefit of small classes, individualized attention, and comprehensive academic advisement.
+Students begin their University of Delaware career at one of the Associate in Arts campuses in Dover, Georgetown, or Wilmington, then transition to the Newark campus upon completion of the A.A. degree.
 Students are taught the same courses available at the Newark campus, by UD faculty members.

 AAP students carry a UD ID card and have many of the same privileges as students at the main Newark campus, including:

-use of the Morris Library and UD fitness center; and
+use of the Morris Library and UD fitness center

 AAP promotes academic success by offering:

-substantially reduced tuition-perhaps even free, if a student qualifies for the State of Delaware SEED Scholarship; and
+substantially reduced tuition-perhaps even free, if a student qualifies for the State of Delaware SEED Scholarship

 SPECIAL OPPORTUNITY FOR NURSING STUDENTS IN SUSSEX COUNTY

-Beebe Healthcare’s Margaret H. Rollins School of Nursing and the University of Delaware have partnered on a new program designed to provide a pathway for nursing students in Sussex County.
-You will enroll in both the Margaret H. Rollins School of Nursing and in the UD Associate in Arts Program (AAP) at our Georgetown Campus, earning both a nursing diploma and an Associate in Arts degree.
-After completing the diploma program, you can work as a registered nurse while earning a UD Bachelor of Science degree in nursing.
+The University of Delaware and Beebe Healthcare’s Margaret H. Rollins School of Nursing in Lewes, Del., partnered in 2017 on a program designed to provide a pathway for nursing students in Sussex County.
+Students accepted into this program enroll in both the Margaret H. Rollins School of Nursing and the UD Associate in Arts Program at the AAP’s Georgetown campus, eventually earning both a nursing diploma and an Associate in Arts degree.
+After completing the diploma program and passing the NCLEX-RN licensure examination, a dual-enrollment program graduate can work as a registered nurse while going on to earn a UD Bachelor of Science degree in nursing.

 Students should also consult the Associate in Arts Program website here.